Biomedical Device Manufacture

 Application Closing Date:

-This course is open to anyone with a minimum of two years industrial experience.
+Applicants are expected to hold a minimum of two years industrial experience.

-This programme has been developed for anyone seeking employment in or transferring into the Biomedical Devices Sector as well as anyone wishing to enhance their general knowledge of the industry.
+This programme was developed for anyone seeking employment in or transferring into the Biomedical Devices Sector as well as anyone wishing to enhance their general knowledge of the industry.
 The programme is structured around common medical disorders which are treated by biomedical devices manufactured in Ireland.
 On completion, participants will be familiar with a range of disorders, the anatomy and physiology associated with these disorders, the devices used in their treatment, and the processes involved in the manufacture of these devices.
-Duration: one evening per week for 13 weeks.

 Mechanical, Biomedical & Manufacturing Eng

-Duration: One evening per week for 13 weeks.
+Duration: One evening per week for one Semester (13 weeks).

 - Medical Devices

-Devices used in the treatment of neurovascular, cardiovascular, orthopaedic disorders amd product development history
+Devices used in the treatment of neurovascular, cardiovascular, orthopaedic disorders and product development history.

 - Manufacturing Processes

-Introduction to manufacturing processes; injection moulding, extrusion, wiredrawing; cathether coating process, embolic coil manufacturing.
+Introduction to manufacturing processes; injection moulding, extrusion, wiredrawing; catheter coating process, embolic coil manufacturing.